 AI Glasses Style Analysis: Choosing Frames for Face Shape and Proportion

-A practical guide to AI glasses style analysis from a portrait, covering frame shape, bridge width, visual weight, material, color, and avoid-frame signals.
+A practical guide to AI glasses style analysis from a portrait, covering face shape, frame shape, bridge width, visual weight, material, color, and avoid-frame signals.

 AI glasses style analysis is a portrait-based frame recommendation method that connects face geometry, bridge fit, lens height, frame width, visual weight, material, and color.
-The best output explains why a frame works instead of only naming a face shape.
+A useful AI Glasses Style Analysis explains why a frame works instead of only naming a face shape.
+That matters when a search like "glasses for oval face" or "best glasses for face shape" really means: which frame adds definition, softness, width, lift, or color contrast in my actual photo?

 Key takeaways